Treatments and drugsBy Mayo Clinic Staff

 - Surgery.
-If a lesion affects the ability of a specific organ — such as the kidney — to function, the lesion may be surgically removed.
-Sometimes surgery can help control seizures caused by brain lesions that don't respond to medication.
+If a lesion affects the ability of a specific organ — such as the kidney or heart — to function, the lesion may be surgically removed.
+Sometimes surgery helps control seizures caused by brain lesions that don't respond to medication.
 Surgical procedures such as dermabrasion or laser treatment may improve the appearance of skin lesions.

-Tuberous sclerosis is a lifelong condition that requires careful monitoring and follow-up.
-With appropriate treatment, however, many people who have tuberous sclerosis lead full, productive lives and enjoy a normal life expectancy.
+Tuberous sclerosis is a lifelong condition that requires careful monitoring and follow-up because many signs and symptoms may take years to develop.
+With appropriate care, however, many people who have tuberous sclerosis lead full, productive lives and enjoy a normal life expectancy.

 - Babovic-Vuksanovic D (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Oct.
 28, 2014.

 - Tuberous sclerosis fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/tuberous_sclerosis/detail_tuberous_sclerosis.htm.
 Accessed Sept.
 23, 2014.